 - YES!
 I exercised three times this week.
 That’s better than last week

 - YES!
 I set up auto-deposit from my paycheck to savings and I didn’t even notice the difference

 - YES!
 I networked with six new people this month – double what I did all last quarter.

 - Remember your "why".
 Make a list of all the positive outcomes that will result from achieving your goal.
 Read them each morning, and whenever your resistance shows up.

 - Acknowledge yours feelings.
 Talk to them like the friends they are.
 “I know you’re here to help me stay in my comfort zone.
 I appreciate that you want to make me feel safe and secure.
 But I really want to [whatever the new thing is].
 I’d rather that you help me get comfortable with that and, if you can’t, go away.”
 Sounds a little airy-fairy, but give it a try.

 3. Get Support.
 Find a class, mastermind group, coach, or accountability partner.
 It will help you in your quest.
 Having one makes a huge difference.
 When you make a commitment to someone else, and know that are rooting for you, they create a type of comfort zone.
 As a result, you are more likely to deal with your resistance effectively.

 OFFER: If you are looking for help and support in achieving a new goal, you’ll want to be a part of the EMPOWERING and BEST #midlifemakeover.
-Join me for the Savvy Sizzle Workshop, starting on January 29...just in time for your comfort zone melt down.
+Join me for the Savvy Sizzle Workshop, starting in the new year, just in time for your comfort zone melt down.